 This recipe was sponsored by Pompeian, America’s largest national brand of olive oil.
 For this recipe, I used their Robust Extra Virgin Olive Oil for sautéing, their Organic Balsamic Vinegar for my sauce, and their Organic Extra Virgin Olive Oil for the topping.
 For tips on how to trend in the kitchen, including recipes, visit Instagram.com/Pompeian.
 To share your latest on-trend creations using Pompeian, tag your photos with #TrendingintheKitchen.

 Enjoyed this classic recipe?
-Check out some of my other hearty and warming recipes!
+Make sure to check out some of my other hearty and warming recipes you’re sure to enjoy!

 - Classic Italian Lasagna – the best ever cheese and meat lasagna made with slow-cooked bolognese sauce!